dorvk/CoreDataManager/README.md

 - `create()`

-Creates an entity and returns it as T where T is NSManagedObject
+Creates an entity and returns it as T.
     let coreDataManager = CoreDataManager<T>()

     let entity = coreDataManager.create()